GUIDELINES FOR DRESS CODE

 - Underwear style singlets.

-Exceptions will be made for exercise attire, but excluding the Vue Resturant, if having a beverage post or pre workout.
-Whilst sitting outside would be preferable, this would be dependent on weather.
+- Exercise attire – Exceptions will be made for exercise attire, if having a beverage post or pre workout (preferably sitting outside).
 In cases of inclement weather (rain, cold or strong wind), sitting in the Bistro for a short time is acceptable, however meals will not be served.
+Please note exercise attire is not acceptable in the Vue Restaurant, no exceptions.

 - Football attire.